Summary: An overlooked city with a lot to offer, but not too much

-Mainz is a somewhat unique city in Germany, in the sense that it offers both a strong cultural identity and a reason for tourists to come visit.
-Here you can enjoy local delicacies and wine from Mainz, while also enjoying the atmosphere of an old Rhenish cityscape.
-It is often overlooked due to the destruction the city faced in WWII, but that should not be a reason to skip Mainz, as there is enough left to make it worth your time.
+Mainz is a unique city in Germany because it offers a strong cultural identity and a reason for tourists to visit.
+Here you can enjoy local delicacies and wine native to Mainz while enjoying the atmosphere of an old Rhenish cityscape.
+Tourists often skip Mainz due to the destruction the city faced in WWII, and this argument has some validity.
+Mainz is a large city, and the old town is proportionally small.
+With all things considered, though, Mainz has enough activities, sights, and food to make for an exciting day trip.

 Should you visit Mainz?